 There’s also the Old Mill District.
 Reclaimed after the sawmills that built Bend shuttered years ago, the area is now home to high-end shopping and dining, plus riverside strolling and outdoor fun.
-It’s just gorgeous, but I found that to be true of everywhere we went in Central Orgeon.
+It’s just gorgeous, but I found that to be true everywhere we went in Central Oregon.

 Beauty & Nature

 I found myself saying the word “breathtaking” many times a day on our trip.
 The scenery was truly incredible, not just up in the mountains, but even driving past the river or through the trees.
 My eldest son even noticed the Urban Beauty, noting that he hadn’t seen any graffiti or trash on the ground the entire time we were there.
 It’s pristine.

 Aside from the aforementioned deer who hung out with us one morning, and the several others we saw skittering away along the roadside, we saw countless chipmunks, ground squirrels, and lizards while we were in Central Oregon.
 But the coolest thing by far was seeing not one, but four, Bald Eagles flying and hunting.